hayanisaid/React-Native-developer-roadmap/README.md

 # React Native Developer Roadmap
 <img src="./images/undraw_developer_activity_bv83.png"/>
+React Native is a cross-platform library to build mobile apps using React and JavaScript.
-This is a complete guide to be A React Native. this repo contain all the resouces you need to master the React Native art,(Articles, Tutorials, Youtube Videos)
+This guide is to help you in your React Native journy. this repo contain a great the resouces you need to work with React Native art,(Articles, Tutorials).

-# Getting started
-They say that getting started is a the way to go
-## Articles
-### 🟢 Intos to React Native
+# 🟢 Intos to React Native
-We always need a good resoucres that will lead us to a smoth into to React Native and gives you some insights about React Native ecosystem.
+Here are some good resoucres that will onboard you to React Native and gives you some insights about React Native ecosystem.

 - 📌 [Blueprint to becoming a React Native Developer](https://medium.com/differential/blueprint-to-becoming-a-react-native-developer-6cad2b894887#.t3uw4j4u8)
 -  📌 [Getting started with React Native](https://www.sitepoint.com/getting-started-with-react-native/)